giacomoflisi/giacomoflisi/README.md

 - 🔮 Future plans for this summer:
   	- [ ] start a personal blog
+  	- [x] create a house hunting bot, written in Go
 	- [x] set up a homelab with Proxmox
 	- [ ] set up a hacking lab for malware analysis and network intrusion detection
  	- [x] fail to deploy an IDS, EDR, and SOAR solution